Easy Classic Basil Pesto, made in five minutes with a few ingredients and using your food processor! Quick and Delicious.

 Instructions

-- Place food processor container and blade in the refrigerator for at least one hour.
+- Place the food processor container and blade in the refrigerator for at least one hour.

 - Meanwhile wash and dry fresh basil leaves.

-- Remove container and blade from refrigerator.
-Add 1/3 basil leaves, half the salt, one third of the olive oil and pulse to combine.
-Add another 1/3 basil leaves and pulse to combine add remaining basil leaves and pulse.
+- Remove the container and blade from the refrigerator.
+Add ⅓ basil leaves, half the salt, ⅓ of the olive oil and pulse to combine.
+Add another ⅓ of the basil leaves and pulse to combine add the remaining basil leaves and pulse.

-- Add pine nuts, Parmesan Cheese and Pecorino, another one third olive oil, remaining salt and pulse to combine, add remaining olive oil and garlic, pulse on high to combine.
+- Add the pine nuts, Parmesan Cheese and Pecorino, another ⅓ olive oil, remaining salt and pulse to combine, add remaining olive oil and garlic, pulse on high to combine.
 Serve over cooked pasta.
 Enjoy!

 - **Makes approximately 1 cup pesto, I served half over 3 cups cooked Penne Pasta with a little olive oil drizzled and tossed.
 Left over Pesto should be refrigerated.